 MOCA offers family workshops, winter art camps, and seminars.
 With Nola Moca’s upscale menu and dishes, museum food has never been so good.
 Check out the museum’s calendar for seasonal dinners, tastings, and catering.

 Stay in Timeless Oceanfront Accommodations

 The historic Casa Marina Hotel was my home while in Jacksonville.
 I loved its beachfront address, where I could enjoy the salty air and gorgeous sunrises.
 The Spanish-Mediterranean designed Casa Marina is a Jacksonville landmark, having lived through the 1920’s glitzy era and enduring long enough to reach Florida’s Historic Hotels of America status.
-It is one of the best things to see and do in Jacksonville.

 Eat Incredible Biscuits